ESD Diploma

 Cooperation partner:

 The district of Waldeck-Frankenberg lies within the area of the National Geopark GrenzWelten; a seal of quality on the scenic and geological features in the region.
-In the center lies the Korbacher Spalte, the oldest fossil-bearing fissure filling in Europe with the finds of the famous "Korbacher Dackel".
+In the centre lies the Korbacher Spalte, the oldest fossil-bearing crevice filling in Europe with the finds of the famous "Korbacher Dackel".
 In addition to this highlight, there are numerous fossil sites, museums and visitor mines throughout the area where the history of the earth can be explained in an exciting way at an age-appropriate level.
 A time travel through the formation and development of the earth using regional examples.

 Module 7: Nutrition and Food - The Impact on the Ecological Footprint